laman-droid/phantomime/README.md

-This project is about redesigning a phantomime theatre website (pantomima.az).
+This project is about redesigning a pantomime theatre website (pantomima.az).
 Live at laman-mahammadli.com